26 July 2024

 Assessment = a final presentation of your work.

 GBP 1200: Apply and pay your tuition fee by 30 April 2024 and receive our Early-Bird discount of £100.
-Tuition fee includes course materials, our exciting social and cultural programme, support from our friendly team of student buddies, use of our GSS Hub with free drinks, and a trip to the beautiful city of York.
+Tuition fee includes course materials, our exciting social and cultural programme, support from our friendly team of student buddies, use of our GSS Hub with free drinks, and a trip to the beautiful university city of Cambridge.